 Keep a supply of any prescription drugs that you or your loved ones take regularly in your go bag.
-It’s also a smart idea to include a list of which family member takes what dose of what medication.
+It’s also a smart idea to include a list of medications and dosages for each family member.

 #25.
 Other non-prescription meds, such as pain relievers and antacids

 Consider packing other medications you take regularly, such as pain relievers, antacids, cold medicine, and anti-diarrhea medicine.
 You might be very thankful to have it in your go bag when you can’t easily get to a pharmacy.